clarkfitzg/pems_fd/paper/paper.md

 functions.

 A Hive cluster with only 4 machines was able to completely process the raw data in about 12 minutes.
-In contrast, a naive approach can easily require more complex code while also taking days to run.
+In contrast, a naive approach may require more complex code while also taking days to run.
 This speed comes from several sources.
 Hive can load the tables directly from Hadoop File System (HDFS) with no overhead because it uses _schema on read_.
+This means that it doesn't validate or transform the data when it's loaded into the database; instead it effectively references the raw text files.
 Hadoop's parallelism lets us fully utilize the physical hardware.
 R's single threaded vectorized model is reasonably efficient when combined with this parallelism.